yzhang71/wasmer-interface-fuzzing/grammar-based-fuzz/wasm-domato/webassembly/README.md

-Script and grammar for fuzzing Microsoft jscript.dll JavaScript engine.
+Script and grammar for fuzzing wasmer engine.

 Usage is the same as for DOM fuzzing.